GrinlexGH/.dotfiles/README.md

 Zsh plugins:
 https://github.com/zsh-users/zsh-autosuggestions

-Fix self-hosted servers when Windscribe VPN is on (add `/usr/bin/docker-proxy` to your split tunneling list):
+Fix self-hosted servers when Koala Clash (or Windscribe with changes in comment) VPN is on (add `/usr/bin/docker-proxy` to your split tunneling list):

 ```bash
 if ! grep -q "direct_lan" /etc/iproute2/rt_tables; then